-- The maximum capacity of a queue (i.e., the maximum number of messages that have been written and not yet read) and the size of each message are fixed. - Send and receive operations are performed atomically. - A task that is waiting to receive data from a queue is suspended by the scheduler (in blocked state).
+- The maximum capacity of a queue (i.e., the maximum number of messages that have been sent to and not yet received from the queue) and the size of each message are fixed. - Send and receive operations are performed atomically. - A task that is waiting to receive data from a queue is suspended by the scheduler (in blocked state).